kahlil/hitch-hikers-guide/slides/train.md

 ## Train Your Devs

-Make them great JavaScript devs and great at working with the framework. <!-- .element: class="fragment" data-fragment-index="0" -->
+Make them great JavaScript devs and great at working with the framework.
-Have a trainings-pipeline so new devs can be productive quickly. <!-- .element: class="fragment" data-fragment-index="0" -->
+Have a trainings-pipeline so new devs can be productive quickly.

 Note:
 Henning